 - Technical managers.
 Are managers software engineers report to technical - meaning they have also been software engineers earlier in their career?

-- Career ladder.
+- Career ladder (when above 10 engineers).
 Do you have a career ladder, with levels, and expectations at each of the level defined?

-- Parallel IC & manager tracks.
+- Parallel IC & manager tracks (when above 30 engineers).
 Do you have parallel IC & management career paths that run up to a level or two above the entry-level engineering manager role?

 Take the test for your company here and leave comments as feedback on the questions.
 I'd like to amplify companies who score highly on the above questions.